List of He-Man and the Masters of the Universe characters: He-Man / Prince Adam

 He-Man is "the most powerful man in the universe" and in most media he is the alter-ego of Prince Adam.
 He is armed with a power harness that enhances his strength, the Sword of Power, a battle axe, and a shield.
 Early media, such as the minicomics packaged with the original run of action figures, also depicts him carrying a knife.
 He-Man possesses superhuman strength and is capable of performing incredible feats, such as lifting heavy objects such as boulders and buildings, breaking solid rock with his fists, as well as having the advantage over just about any opponent.
 He is a formidable warrior, although he usually prefers to avoid conflict.
 He-Man is a strong upholder of moral justice and is regarded by the people of Eternia as their greatest hero.
 In the original minicomics, He-Man was a wandering barbarian hailing from a jungle tribe.
 However, both the DC comics and the cartoon series He-Man and the Masters of the Universe portrayed him as the alter ego of the young Prince Adam, heir-apparent to the throne of Eternia, and most media since have followed suit.
 Prince Adam is the son of King Randor and Queen Marlena of Eternia, and is viewed by many as fun-loving, lazy, and cowardly.
 This is merely an act to keep people from suspecting that he is also He-Man.
 The 2002 cartoon revealed that Adam was carefree and reckless in his younger days, before he accepted his destiny.
 Prince Adam was given the Sword of Power by The Sorceress of Castle Grayskull, and when he lifts the sword and says "By the Power of Grayskull...
 I Have the Power!" he is magically transformed into He-Man, defender of Eternia.
-Man-At-Arms, Orko, and the Sorceress are the only characters who share in the knowledge of Adam's secret.
+Man-At-Arms, Orko, and the Sorceress are the only characters who share in the knowledge of Adam's secret, although it was heavily implied in the episode,The Rainbow Warrior that Queen Marlena knew as well.
+In the He-Man and She-Ra The Secret of the Sword movie (which is directly in sequential continuity with the original He-Man and The Masters of The Universe animated series) Prince Adam/He-Man discovers that he has a long lost twin sister, Princess Adora, who was abducted from Eternia as an infant by the evil warlock/warlord Hordak and his then apprentice Skeletor.
+After He-Man rescues Adora from brainwashed service to the Evil Horde, she receives her own magical sword and becomes She-Ra.

 Depending on his transformation to He-Man, at times he is also armed with plate armor, a battle axe, a shield, or deadly snake pinchers.
 In the 1980s series, Prince Adam and He-Man are almost identically drawn, the difference being that Adam has lighter blonde hair and paler skin, while He-Man has bronzed skin and more golden hair.